Commonly Asked Questions

 Q: Should I take my medications on the day of my surgery, and should I bring my medications with me to the hospital?

 A: When you are examined in the Medical Evaluation Center, instructions will be given to you regarding your medications.

 Q: What time should I arrive at the hospital for my surgery?

-A: You should contact your surgeon's office, who will inform you when you will be admitted to the hospital.
+A: You should contact your surgeon's office, who will inform you when you should arrive for surgery.